juancadile/PyETR-myfork/docs/theory/differences.md

 + The notation for multisets is a bit different, see [View construction]() for weights and just below for $\sigma$.
 + The special $\overline\times$ binary function symbol from R&I Chapter 5 onwards is notated with a double asterisk `**` in PyETR.
 It can be used either prefix or infix, e.g. both `**(2,x)` and `2 ** x` are valid and denote the same term.
 See also [Collapsing functions](#collapsing-functions).
 + The special $\sigma$ function symbol from R&I Chapter 5 onwards is notated either `++` (for convenient typing) or `σ`.
 It is used as a prefix on a comma-separated list of arguments inside round brackets, e.g. `++(1,1,x)`.
 Any number of items can appear in the argument list, which is interpreted as a multiset.
 See also [Collapsing functions](#collapsing-functions).
 + Real numbers were introduced as terms in R&I Chapter 5.
-In PyETR, terms that should be real numbers are inferred automatically from their name TODO.
+In PyETR, terms that should be real numbers are inferred automatically from any numbers present in the string (see [here](../usage/view_construction.md#real-numbers)).

 ## Commitments